 In 2009, Rich returned to Ultraman twice the athlete he was the year prior.
 Despite a stacked field, he took home first day honors with a blistering 2:21 swim victory (6th fastest of all time) and a third fastest bike leg to win the day with a 10 minute lead on the field.
 On Day 2 Richard suffered a serious bike crash but managed to salvage the day in 6th place overall.
 With an injured knee and shoulder Richard nonetheless went on to a 7:51 Day 3 double-marathon to hold onto 6th place overall.

 Rich’s plant-fueled feats of boundary-pushing athleticism have been featured on CNN and in the pages of the Los Angeles Times Sunday Magazine, The Huffington Post, Stanford Magazine, Men’s Health Living, VegNews, Triathlete, Outside, 3/GO Magazine and Men’s Fitness Magazine, which named Rich as one of the “25 Fittest Men in the World.”

-Along with his wife, four children and golden retriever Bodhi, Rich resides Malibu Canyon outside of Los Angeles.
+Along with his wife and four children, Rich resides in Malibu Canyon outside of Los Angeles.

 When he isn’t writing, podcasting or spending time with his family, you can find him lost on the remote trails of the Santa Monica Mountains.